fleetdm/fleet/docs/Using-Fleet/FAQ.md

 You can specify a major (4), minor (4.0) or patch (4.6.0) version as well as the `stable`  or `edge` channels.

-## When will the newest version of osquery be available to Orbit?
+## When will the newest version of osquery be available to Fleetd?

 When a new osquery version is released, it is pushed to the `edge` channel for beta testing.
 As soon as that version is deemed stable by the osquery project, it is moved to the `stable` channel.
 Some versions may take a little longer than others to be tested and moved from `edge` to `stable`, especially when there are major changes.

-## Where does Orbit get update information?
+## Where does Fleetd get update information?

-Orbit checks for update metadata and downloads binaries at `tuf.fleetctl.com`.
+Fleetd checks for update metadata and downloads binaries at `tuf.fleetctl.com`.

-## Can I bundle osquery extensions into Orbit?
+## Can I bundle osquery extensions into Fleetd?

 This isn't supported yet, but we're working on it!